Home Best of Guides The Best Northern NJ Ice Cream Shops to Try

 Torico | 20 Erie Street, Jersey City

-Anyone in downtown Jersey City has seen the endless line for Torico ice cream during the hot summer days.
-Ordering inside as the line wrap around the small storefront is great, but coming up to the window to get your scoops makes it feel almost as if you aren’t having ice cream in the big city, it gives small-town nostalgia.
+Anyone in downtown Jersey City has seen the endless line for Torico Ice Cream during the hot summer days.
+Ordering inside as the line wraps around the small storefront is great, but coming up to the window to get your scoops makes it feel almost as if you aren’t having ice cream in the big city, it gives small-town nostalgia.
 The flavors change depending on the season, but there are always amazing options.
 Come to Torico for more than just a cup or a cone; there are also cakes, ice cream sandwiches, and even sundae boxes with all the fixings to make a delicious ice cream sundae at home.

 Van Dyk’s | 145 Ackerman Avenue, Ridgewood

 At Van Dyk’s, guests can order cones, cups, cakes, sundaes, milkshakes, and quarts/pints to go.
 Make sure to bring cash though, because this place does not accept credit cards.
-Here, guests can find classic flavors like chocolate and vanilla, or more rare tastes like peppermint stick and key lime pie.
+Here, guests can find classic flavors like chocolate and vanilla or more rare tastes like peppermint stick and Key Lime pie.

 read more button